To amend title 38, United States Code, to improve the efficiency of processing certain claims for disability compensation by veterans.

 Length: 7 pages

-This bill was introduced on July 29, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 29, 2010, in a previous session of Congress, but it did not receive a vote.

 Jul 29, 2010